ShreyasJothish/twitter-export/README.md

     "true" - Sending DMs to followers enabled.
     "false" - Sending DMs to followers disabled.
 "message": DM used during 1st attempt.
 "retry_message": DM used during 2nd attempt.
+There is no check to find if 1st attempt message was successful in conversion.
+So if you want to disable retrying of DM, set *retry_after_days* configuration to higher value.
 "retry_after_days": Number of days after which *retry_message* is attempted after 1st DM.

 *follower_filters* - Filters which can be applied to followers on twitter are defined here.
 "follower_filters": {
 "created_before": ISO Format (%Y-%m-%d %H:%M:%S) date time to select followers based on joining date to twitter.
 "min_followers_count": Select followers based on minimum follower count of the follower.
 "max_followers_count": Select followers based on maximum follower count of the follower.
 "min_friends_count": Select followers based on minimum friends count of the follower.
 "max_friends_count": Select followers based on maximum friends count of the follower.
 "verified_only": Select followers based on verified by twitter flag.
 }
 Note: Using *min* and *max* configurations, you can send different DMs to high value followers as compared to regular followers.
 Currently you have to manage the DMs manually.

 Suggested to work backwards ie. have set of DMs for high value followers and once you have reached them move onto the next batch.
 ```

 ### Sample